whiteoceantechnology-png/qdraft-backend/public/admin/TEST_JWT.md

 ### Token Not Sent
 - Check `localStorage.adminToken` exists
-- Verify token format starts with 'JWT '
+- Verify client adds 'Bearer ' prefix before sending
 - Check browser console for errors

 ### 401 Unauthorized
 - Token may be expired
-- Token format may be incorrect
+- Token format may be incorrect (must be 'Bearer <token>')
 - User may be deactivated
 - Tenant may be inactive